 When handover of certain properties was complete, buyers who were looking to finance the remaining 70% of the property value were being left in a very difficult situation as the property is often being valued at less than the original sale price.
 Some developers, although projects were often delayed up to one year, are not offering any compensation and buyers are now short of their final payment by a few hundred thousand dirhams.
-A very nasty surprise at the end of what started as a sure way to buy a property at a great price with no hefty down payment.
+A very nasty surprise at the end of what started as a sure way to buy a property in Dubai at a great price with no hefty down payment.

 The buyers who have been left with a shortfall have very few options to pay the developer back in full.
 Dipping into savings would be the best choice to make, however, not everyone has the luxury of large sums of cash lying in the bank.
 If they have family and good friends around, perhaps they could borrow the shortfall, but this is far from an ideal situation.
 Alternatively, buyers could turn to the bank for a personal loan if they have a good credit rating, but again, this is a risk.
 The final option would be